dotnet54/multivariate-measures/README.md

 The main function for this paper is in the ``MultivarKNNApp`` class in package ``application.test.knn``

-Sorce code for the similarity measures are in the packahe ``distance.multivariate``
+Sorce code for the multivariate similarity measures are in the package ``distance.multivariate``

 ### Training
 Command line args are simple as they are implemented using JCommander in the class MultivarKNNArgs